jmolins89/final-project/README.md

 The pneumonia detection by chest x ray sometimes is difficult also to doctors who have studied long time.
-The new technologies could be helpful to detect pneumonia because it doesn't depend on human factors, it will be automatic.
+The new technologies could be helpful to detect pneumonia because it doesn't depend on human factors: it will be automatic.

 With machine learning we can teach the computer to detect pneumonia, specifically creating a **convolutional neural network**, which is going to learn how to detect a pneumonia in a chest x ray image.
+The network is going to receive a lot of images of chest x ray and they are going to be studied by the NN in the way to learn how to detect pneumonia.

 I've used an [image database from Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) to train the model.